-Your handin should include a readme documenting how to compile and run the program; and test cases and instructions for how to use them.
+Your handin should include a readme documenting how to compile and run the program (exact instructions on what to type, or better, a copy-andpasteable command); and test cases and instructions for how to use them.
 You may use a makefile to control the build but should still include a readme with instructions.
 You should not rely on the compile command, but use gcc directly.